CENDARI/documentation/source/index.rst

 CENDARI documentation!
 ===================================

+This is the official documentation of CENDARI infrastructure.
+This includes user guides to various tools provided and example use cases as well as answers to frequently asked questions

-Welcome to the technical documentation of CENDARI.
+The documentation further includes the technical documentation of the different components and their respective installation instructions.

 .. only:: html